top of page

 Nutrition

 Over 60% of indigenous Mayan children suffer from Chronic malnutrition & 78% live below the poverty line.
-Guatemala is the 4th highest in the world with no social programs to address the issue.
+Guatemala has the 4th highest rate of malnutrition in the world with no social programs to address the issue.
 There is hope for helping these children, as malnutrition can be overcome.
-Change can be attained by providing: parental education, health care and information & immediate nutritional intervention.
-In these things, we secure the right of every Guatemalan child to have the nutrients essentially needed to develop into a healthy and productive member of society.
+Change can be attained by providing: parental education, health care and information, & immediate nutritional intervention.
+Through these things, we secure the right of every Guatemalan child to have the nutrients essentially needed to develop into a healthy and productive member of society.

 Sliced Avocado